VSB CORE CURRICULUM HIGHLIGHTS

 Over the course of their freshman and sophomore years, VSB students are introduced to the fundamentals of business, with foundational courses that serve to prepare them for a more focused concentration on specific business disciplines in their last two years.

 All VSB freshmen take Business Dynamics (VSB 1015) during the fall semester.
 The course emphasizes the overarching purpose of business within society and the manner in which business vision is actualized.
 Business Dynamics provides context for students’ business learning experience and integrates global, political, ethical, and technological dimensions of business.
-The course serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical business writing, and presentation skills.
-Students are also required to earn Bloomberg certification by completing Bloomberg Market Concepts (BMC), a self-paced e-learning program that provides an introduction to the financial markets as well as use of the Bloomberg terminals.
+The course serves as the first step in preparing students to become creative and innovative problem solvers and seeks to develop analytical business writing and presentation skills.
+Students are also required to earn Bloomberg certification by completing Bloomberg Market Concepts (BMC), a self-paced e-learning program that provides an introduction to the financial markets as well as the use of the Bloomberg terminals.

-VSB freshmen, also, take Information Technology (VSB 1000), a one-credit online course designed to increase students’ ability to utilize spreadsheets as analytical tools for business decision making and problem solving.
+VSB freshmen, also, take Information Technology (VSB 1000), a one-credit online course designed to increase students’ ability to utilize spreadsheets as analytical tools for business decision making and problem-solving.

 Spring of freshman year students take Backpack-to-Briefcase: FR Experience (VSB 0099) and Financial Accounting (VSB 2004).
-The requirements for VSB 0099 (0 credit) include: participation in “The Art of Mixing and Mingling” etiquette networking workshop; completion of an online tutorial on the University’s career management portal – Handshake; and development of a resume in collaboration with the University Career Center.
+The requirements for VSB 0099 (0 credit) include participation in “The Art of Mixing and Mingling” etiquette networking workshop; completion of an online tutorial on the University’s career management portal – Handshake; and development of a resume in collaboration with the University Career Center.
 Financial Accounting introduces students to generally accepted accounting principles and both the creation and analysis of financial statements.
 Students are exposed to the importance of accounting in making decisions related to business, investing, and financing.

-During sophomore year all VSB students enroll in Backpack-to-Briefcase Sophomore Seminar (VSB 2000), a one credit professional development seminar focusing on self-assessment, career decision making, personal branding, internship and job search processes, interviewing skills, networking and using social media.
-Other sophomore courses include: Strategic Information Technology (VSB 2006), Corporate Responsibility and Regulation (VSB 2007), and Business Analytics (VSB 2008).
+During sophomore year all VSB students enroll in Backpack-to-Briefcase Sophomore Seminar (VSB 2000), a one-credit professional development seminar focusing on self-assessment, career decision making, personal branding, internship and job search processes, interviewing skills, networking and using social media.
+Other sophomore courses include Strategic Information Technology (VSB 2006), Corporate Responsibility and Regulation (VSB 2007), and Business Analytics (VSB 2008).
 These three courses, along with Principles of Finance (VSB 2009) and Competitive Effectiveness (VSB 2020), should be completed by the end of sophomore year.

 Strategic Information Technology (SIT) presents examples of organizational, process, and strategy alignment, and teaches students to clearly recognize key performance measures for business processes in a global economy.
 Students further learn to articulate details of implementation lifecycles for enterprise-wide applications, knowledge management, and e-business initiatives.

 Corporate Responsibility and Regulation examines the subjects of ethics, regulation, corporate social responsibility, and business law as they relate to business decision-making.
-The course emphasizes the need for managers to consider both the legal, regulatory and ethical implications of their conduct, as well as how that conduct could impact on the relationship the business has with government and society.
+The course emphasizes the need for managers to consider both the legal, regulatory, and ethical implications of their conduct, as well as how that conduct could impact on the relationship the business has with government and society.